Frequently Asked Questions

 4. How much does it cost to compete?

-Registration per team is $200 before December 15, 2017.
-This fee covers the regional competition and state event, if the team qualifies.
-After December 15th, registration is $225.
-Registration ends February 9th, 2018.
+Registration is $225.
+Registration ends February 1,, 2025.
 Your registration fee goes toward paying for use of the competition site and facility, awards, t-shirts, and general administrative expenses.

 5. Is financial help available to pay my team's registration?